Transport and Accessibility Master Class, Sydney, 26th March 2025

 9.00am – 5.00pm

-A small event of up to 16 guests, held in Potts Point, Sydney.
+A small event of up to 30 participants, held in inner Sydney.

-Morning, afternoon tea and lunch will be provided in a COVID-Safe environment, consistent with government regulations.
+Morning, afternoon tea and lunch will be provided.

 Local Council